I'm confused. There's HeyGen, D-ID, Synthesia, Mascotbot... What's the difference?

 Feature-by-Feature Comparison

 This ai avatar SDK comparison shows that the best HeyGen alternative depends on your use case.
 For photorealistic video generation, HeyGen excels with Avatar IV technology.
-For real-time interactive 2D mascots with a custom brand mascot animated in the browser, MascotBot offers sub-500ms latency with Rive animations at 3-5x lower cost.
+For real-time interactive 2D mascots with a custom brand mascot animated in the browser, Mascotbot offers sub-500ms latency with Rive animations at lower cost — usage-based from ~$0.04/min, or flat per active user for production.
 Choose 2D when brand consistency, real-time interaction, and developer SDK integration matter most.

 |---|---|---|---|